py-sdl/py-sdl2/doc/tutorial/pong.rst

 Moving the ball
 ---------------
-We have two static paddles centered vertically on the left and right of our window.
+We have two static paddles centred vertically on the left and right of our window.
 The next thing to do is to add a ball that can move around within the window boundaries. ::